Skip to content

 public class impots{

-// comes from an external source
+// come from an external source

-protected double[] limits = null;
+protected double[] limites=null;

-protected double[] taxRates = null;
+protected double[] coeffR=null;

-protected double[] coeffN = null;
+protected double[] coeffN=null;

-// empty constructor
+// empty builder

 protected impots(){}

-// constructor
+// manufacturer

-// All good
+// it's good

-// calculate the number of shares
+// calculating the number of shares

 double nbParts;

-// Calculate taxable income & family quotient
+// calculation of taxable income & family quota

 // return result